krakenjs/swaggerize-express/README.md

 - Express routes binding.
 - API documentation route.
-- Input validation.
+- Input model validation.
-- Output validation.
+- Output model validation.

 `swaggerize-express` is currently `pre-release` and as a result may change without warning.